 • Exchange of contracts

 When the contracts have been exchanged, both seller and buyer are contractually bound to complete on the agreed completion date.
-The conveyancing solicitors usually exchange contracts over the telephone and then send the completed signed contracts by post.
+The solicitors usually exchange contracts over the telephone and then send the completed signed contracts by post.
 Exchanging contracts legally binds both parties to transferring the property – so you can rest assured that the seller must have moved on or before the day of completion.
 Mortgage monies will be requested from your lender and the paperwork will be prepared.

 • Completion day has arrived